AleDenshi/comfy.guide/content/server/smtpd-email.md

 zacoons.com:   v=spf a -all
 ```

+This will check that the sender's IP address matches an A record for zacoons.com.

 Read about SPF [here](http://www.open-spf.org/SPF_Record_Syntax) and check out what others do by running `dig +short TXT <domain>` (e.g. `dig +short TXT gmail.com`)

 ### DMARC (Domain-based Message Authentication, Reporting, and Conformance)